So why is it that they are still thriving? Let us examine the reasons B2B/EDI is still used by so many enterprises.

 - Treating everything as a project, instead of a product for delivery.

 Interested in the better together story of B2B and APIs?
-Learn more about our AMPLIFY integration platform.
+Learn more about our Amplify platform integration platform.